BrokenShell/Fortuna/README.md

 Built-in operations sharing one exact `Generator` are serialized, but thread scheduling still determines which thread receives each draw.
-Value engines also contain mutable strategy state and are not promised to be thread-safe.
+Value engines also contain mutable strategy state, so callers own their synchronization.
 Use one value-engine instance per worker or synchronize it externally.

-Do not fork while another thread is actively using a shared explicit generator;
-the child could inherit its native mutex in a locked state.
+Fork only after concurrent use of a shared explicit generator has quiesced; a child could otherwise inherit its native mutex in a locked state.

 ## Reproducibility boundary